 Fully magnified lenses have one magnification distributed equally throughout the entire lens.

-Unmagnified computer reading glasses are perfect for contact wearers or those who don’t yet need reading glasses but want to reduce Digital Eye Strain.
+Unmagnified computer glasses are perfect for contact wearers or those who don’t need reading glasses but want a blue light filter.

 To learn more about finding the right lens type based on your needs, we suggest reading our “Find the Right Reading Glasses Lenses” guide.